+Hi, I’m Jack Furlong.
 Many people know me as a professional jazz musician.
-Contrary to popular belief, that’s only my day job.
-After hours, I moonlight as a junkie dedicated to my other passion: baseball.
+However, after hours, I moonlight as a junkie dedicated to my other passion: baseball.

-Since I abandoned my quest for a spot on a 25-man baseball roster, I’ve held many different roles in baseball:
+Since then, I’ve held many different roles in baseball:

 In every single capacity in baseball, I have enjoyed everything this great game has given to me, and I equally enjoy being able to use the game to give back to our society.

-Unfortunately, I have seen an equal amount of poor sportsmanship in all of these aspects as well.
+Unfortunately, I have seen an equal amount of poor sportsmanship in all of these aspects as well:

 Furthermore, there is absolutely no place for intimidating or degrading language or, even worse, violence based on sports.